Allegheny-Computer-Science-600-F2017/cs600-F2017-project2-starter/README.md

 version of your document to GitHub that is easily accessible as a PDF to you and to your first and second readers.
-If you are unable to create a tagged release using the automated system that Travis provides you can manually create one by using GitHub's web interface; to adopt the manual approach please click "Draft a new release" button in the Releases tab of your GitHub repository.
+If you are unable to create a tagged release using the automated system that Travis provides you can manually create one by using GitHub's web interface; to adopt the manual approach please click the "Draft a new release" button in the Releases tab of your GitHub repository.

 ## Updates